 Recruiting Guidelines

 Thank you for your interest in recruiting at the University of Northern Iowa.
 Our students will be interested in learning more about your organization and opportunities.
 UNI strives for open access and connections between students and employers.
-UNI reserves the rights to accept or deny any position or recruiting organization based upon internal criteria.
-Additionally, UNI may deny or remove access rights for organizations that do not meet the above standards or do not match the mission of Career Services, the Division of Student Life or the University of Northern Iowa.
-In our effort to maintain the integrity of recruiting at the University of Northern Iowa, we have developed standards by which all recruitment and postings guidelines listed below.
+UNI reserves the right to accept or deny any position or recruiting organization based upon internal criteria.
+Additionally, UNI may deny or remove access rights for organizations that do not meet the below standards or do not match the mission of Career Services, the Division of Student Life or the University of Northern Iowa.
+In our effort to maintain the integrity of recruiting at the University of Northern Iowa, listed below we have developed standards by which all recruitment and job board (Handshake) postings are scrutinized.

 Guidelines for Posting Jobs at UNI